jflinchbaugh/reloaderjs/README.md

 This is a small script to schedule page reload in a given number of milliseconds truncated to the top of the nearest minutes, then delayed by so many milliseconds.
 Importantly, this script only does the reload if the server is available.
-When offline (either client or server), the pages is not reloaded.
+When offline (either client or server), the page is not reloaded.

 Maybe some examples are in order: